Toasty Toes: Best Winter Hiking Socks (2023)

 In winter, you’ll also want to toss a pair of microspikes for hiking into your daypack.
 They will help keep you from slipping on the uphill and the downhill.

-Here are three top picks for the best winter socks for hiking in cold weather that you’ll want to be wearing on the trails this season.
+Here are three top picks for the best hiking socks for cold winter days that you’ll want to be wearing on the trails this season.
 Stay warm out there, friends.

 Darn Tough Micro Crew Midweight Socks